nafizjiwa/REACT-REDUX-Complex-State/README.md

 # REACT-REDUX-Complex-State

 ## Strategies for Complex State
-- A REDUX store helps centralize, and organize features and data. --> Complex Store State
+- A REDUX store helps centralize, organize features and data. --> Complex Store State
+- Redux is suited for complex applications with features that each have state data needed for management.
 - Strategies can help manage a complex store state (State Management).
 - REDUX one-way data flow --> State → View → Actions → State → View
 - To design a store’s state structure we need to understand:
   - Action creators describe the state changes
   - Reducers execute the state changes
-  - How to Connect the Redux store to React components.
+  - Connecting the Redux store to React components.

+## Slices
+- Are Top-Level `state properties`